5 easy clues that can help you decide how much fat you need to eat

-A statement I made on the summit confused one listener, who contacted our office to ask for clarity.
-My comment was that “a high saturated fat diet kills trillions of good microbes in the gut (specifically Bifidus) and allows a pathogenic bacterium named B. wadsworthia to flare up, produce toxic substances (LPS), and inflame the gut lining, even causing leaky gut.”
+When I speak on saturated fat, I usually get plenty of questions.
+As I have said, “A high saturated fat diet kills trillions of good microbes in the gut (specifically, Bifidus) and allows a pathogenic bacterium named B. wadsworthia to flare up, produce toxic substances (LPS), and inflame the gut lining, even causing leaky gut.”

 A 2012 study published in Nature confirms this.
-When University of Chicago researchers took mice with a genetic predisposition similar to colitis and fed them a diet high in saturated fat, the bacterial composition of the microbiome changed and encouraged the growth of a harmful bacteria called B. wadsworthia.1
+When researchers took mice with a genetic predisposition similar to colitis and fed them a diet high in saturated fat, the bacterial composition of the microbiome changed and encouraged the growth of a harmful bacteria called B. wadsworthia.1

 Whether saturated fat is good for you or not is a question on the minds of many today, so let’s dig deeper.